yingxingcheng/2024-python-project-feedback/phase1/group-13.md

 **Activity:**

-- Existing useful code for the heuristic method and the minimax algorithm.
+- Existing useful code for the heuristic method and the minimax algorithm, i.e., (a)-(c).

-**Creativity:**
+**Prosperity:**

 - Try to modularize the Python script to reduce its length.

-**Prosperity:**

 - To visualize the results, `Pygame` is suggested.
 - Visualizing the results of the minimax algorithm is recommended.
 Tree structure implemented in the project is highly recommended.
 - Consider documenting the code using the `Numpydoc` style.